Last updated on September 9th, 2022

 - Ghee might exert considerable effects on a person’s body weight.
 If not regulated, the fats gradually may get built and cause weight gain.
 Diabetics must take care of this as they require extra caution regarding keeping and managing their healthy body weight.

 - While purchasing ghee from the market, buy desi ghee.
 They come with maximum benefits and are very less damaging.
 The perfect benefits are present in the ghee prepared from the milk of cows having natural grass.

 - Instead of purchasing ghee from stores, people may even prepare it in their kitchen.
-It is a lot better, healthier, and free from any preservatives or chemicals present in the commercial ghee.
+It is a lot better, healthier, and free from any preservatives or chemicals present in commercial ghee.

-- While discussing the daily addition of ghee in one’s diet, it should be carefully done.
-Ensure that a person must consider one’s regular glucose levels and their postprandial effects.
+- While discussing the daily addition of ghee to one’s diet, it should be carefully done.
+Ensure that a person must consider one’s regular glucose levels and postprandial effects.
 Often, ghee is good for a diabetic person to speak with a doctor for a detailed review of ghee use as per one’s health stats.